epasham/docker-repo/logging/ELK-Curator/README.md

 # NGINX as Elasticsearch proxy
 We need DNS Round Robin in ( endpoint_mode: dnsrr ) Swarm service configuration for Elasticsearch to achieve scaling on unicast messages.
 Docker can't publish on ingress network (VIP is required).
 So an NGINX included in front of Elasticsearch as a proxy.

+# scale the ELK Stack
+This Docker Stack is easly scalable.
+To scale logstash service, use the below command
+    $ docker service scale elk_logstash=3
+follow the same for other services that you want to scale

+Elasticsearch data is stored in elasticsearch_data volume on ES node.
+Before scaling elasticsearch instance, make sure you have enough free nodes.
+You cannot have two instance of elasticsearch on the same node due to same data volume conflict.